Princee99/Summer_Internship_2024/README.md

 - learnt about flutter app lifecycle

 ### 22/05/2024-Wednesday
--l earnt about normal project structure
+- I earnt about normal project structure
 - learnt basics of Dart
   - variables, datatypes, class, inheritance, condition ,control flow
 - Learnt about some widgets row,column,text,center and implemented it